kylepxiao/AdventumRL/Grammar_Demo/ReadMe.md

 ### Installation

+For Mac or Linux:
 1. Download the latest pre-built release of [Malmo]( https://github.com/Microsoft/malmo/releases )
-2. Install the Malmo dependencies for your OS: [Windows](https://github.com/microsoft/malmo/blob/master/doc/install_windows.md), [Linux](https://github.com/microsoft/malmo/blob/master/doc/install_linux.md), [Mac](https://github.com/microsoft/malmo/blob/master/doc/install_macosx.md) (Make sure to install the optional python modules as well)
+2. Install the Malmo dependencies for your OS: [Linux](https://github.com/microsoft/malmo/blob/master/doc/install_linux.md), [Mac](https://github.com/microsoft/malmo/blob/master/doc/install_macosx.md) (Make sure to install the optional python modules as well)
 3. Download the latest release of [AdventumRL ](https://github.gatech.edu/kxiao36/Malmo_Grammar) and place the files into the same folder as the Malmo release from before
 4. Install the following pip modules: Textworld, Nose, PyTorch, and TKinter
    - Linux
-     - `sudo pip3 install nose textworld torch`
+     - `sudo pip3 install nose torch textworld==1.1.0 matplotlib`
      - `sudo apt-get install python3-tk`
 5. In one terminal, go to the `Minecraft` folder and launch the client
    - `sudo ./launchClient.sh`